Off the Table: Composition

 "Off the Table" is a slow emotional R&B ballad about rekindling a romantic relationship.
 Lyrically, the song describes the process of healing and the difficulty of moving on from a tragic end to a relationship, questioning the existence of love after repeated attempts to search for it had failed.

 Grande starts the song by addressing Miller directly: "Will I ever love the same way again? / Will I ever love somebody like the way I did you? / Never thought you'd be so damn hard to replace."
 Grande struggles to decide whether she is prepared to move on and go into a more serious relationship with her then-boyfriend Dalton Gomez, after losing Miller.
-In one verse, she sings about her confusion: "Might not be quite yet healed or ready / Should I be goin' too steady? / But I just wanna know is love complеtely off the table?"
+In one verse, she sings about her confusion: "Might not be quite yet healed or ready / Should I be goin' too steady? / But I just wanna know is love completely off the table?"
 The Weeknd, on the other hand, sings from the point of view of a new romantic partner, calming her fears by assuring that he is willing to wait however long it takes for her to get ready for a future relationship.
 At the end of "Off the Table", Grande samples Miller's song "2009" from his 2018 album Swimming, as she also did in "Ghostin", which is widely assumed to be about her inability to let go of Miller.

 Dani Blum of Pitchfork wrote of the composition of the track: "The song blooms over wisps of strings and heavy, heady drums, like an artifact from his Trilogy mixtapes."
 Alyssa Bailey of Elle felt that it "offers an intimate look into Grande's headspace and healing process".
 Louise Bruton of The Irish Times wrote that "Grande reveals carefully thought-out vulnerabilities" on "Off the Table".